Condor-Performance-Modeling/how-to/README.md

 <b>FIXME: Create actual patch files, for now copy the pre-edited files</b>

-If you are building Olympia (riscv-perf-model) you copy over two files.
+If you are building Olympia (riscv-perf-model) then copy over these two files.

 ```
     cp $PATCHES/TreeNodeExtensions.cpp $MAP/sparta/src/TreeNodeExtensions.cpp